pakyow/pakyow/lib/generators/pakyow/app/templates/README.md

-This is a Pakyow v0.9 app.
+This is a Pakyow v0.10 project.

 # Getting Started

-Start the app server:
+Start the server:

   `pakyow server`

 You'll find your app running at [http://localhost:3000](http://localhost:3000)!

-Need to interact with your app?
+Need to interact with your code?
 Fire up a console:

   `pakyow console`